Nikon ZR review: a brilliant 'baby' Red cinema camera at a barely believable price

 There's no electronic viewfinder, but to make up for this, the rear screen is huge and takes up almost the entire back of the camera.
 It measures 4 inches diagonally, compared to the 3.2 inches of most other Nikon full-frame Z-series cameras, and is of the vari-angle touchscreen variety.
 The screen flips out to the side and tilts up and down for a comfortable viewing experience.
 The screen-facing side can also be tucked against the camera body for protection and to preserve power when being used as part of a setup with an external monitor.

 And while the control configuration of Z-mount cameras has been fairly consistent across the range since launch (aside from the odd button swapping places here and there) and had been a natural progression of the control layout from Nikon DSLRs, things are radically different here.
-Up top, there's a large Record button (also duplicated on the front of the camera), surrounded by a rocker lever for zooming in and out with compatible power zoom lenses.
+Up top, there's a single large Record button that takes the place of the standard shutter button, surrounded by a rocker lever for zooming in and out with compatible power zoom lenses, among other functions.
+The Rec button is also duplicated on the front of the camera, although, like many controls, its function can be customized.

 The traditional front and rear control dials offer a degree of familiarity, but rather than dedicated buttons for things like exposure compensation, ISO, and so on, there's a row of three programmable buttons, simply marked '1', '2', and '3'.
 Controls on the rear of the camera are even more pared back, limited to a simple joystick for navigation, and a menu and playback button.

 It may take some getting used to, but all these design changes suit the camera's main purpose for recording video perfectly; eye-level viewfinders are rarely used for videography (the days of shaky camcorder footage aside).
-I found it to actually be really convenient to use the touchscreen for changing settings, as there's no need to take your eye from the scene you're recording, and with it being so big and bright, it soon becomes second nature to move between menus and change video looks and the like.
+I actually found it to be really convenient to use the touchscreen for changing settings, as there's no need to take your eye from the scene you're recording, and with it being so big and bright, it soon becomes second nature to move between menus, change video looks, and the like.

 Above: I shot this short video segment with the Nikon ZR and videocentric Z 28-135mm f/4 PZ when Nikon gave me a sneak peek of the camera just before its announcement

-6K video uses the full width of the sensor, while other formats are cropped, and in all instances the video output is 16:9 rather than open gate (a format that enables the full readout of the sensor to be cropped in post) (Image credit: Nikon)
+6K and 4K video at up to 60p uses the full width of the sensor, while other formats are cropped, and in all instances the video output is 16:9 rather than open gate (a format that enables the full readout of the sensor to be cropped in post) (Image credit: Nikon)

 There is no technical reason that Nikon couldn't bring this Red Color Science to the Nikon Z6 III (or, indeed, other Z-series cameras) as it's firmware rather than hardware dependent, but whether the company actually will is another matter: aside from the time and effort recquired to do this, the big N may well want to keep the Z Cinema line distinct from its stills-oriented Z-series cameras.
 In short, if you want to shoot the sort of cinematic video that Red's Color Science achieves in an affordable camera, then the ZR is the only way to do it for the foreseeable future.

-Recording at 6K, video takes the entire width of the sensor, but this is cropped to a DX format when shooting 4K, thereby applying a 1.5x crop to the focal length of any attached lens, which is useful when you want to get closer to the action, but not so good for expansive wide shots.
+Recording at 6K and 4K up to 60p, video takes the entire width of the sensor, but this is cropped to a DX format when shooting 4K 100p or 120p, thereby applying a 1.5x crop to the focal length of any attached lens, which is useful when you want to get closer to the action, but not so good for expansive wide shots.
 Full HD can be recorded in both horizontal and vertical formats without changing the orientation of the camera, again with a cropped section of the image sensor.

 Whatever resolution you decide to record your footage, its output is in the standard 16:9 aspect ratio used by the cinema industry.
 However, the sensor has a native 3:2 resolution, so this loses pixels at the top and bottom of the display.
-Some will be disappointed that it doesn't output 'open gate' video, which is essentially the full sensor data that is cropped in post-production.
-Perhaps this is something that a future firmware update might address.
+Some will be disappointed that it doesn't output 'open gate' video, which is essentially the full sensor readout data that is later cropped in post-production.
+Perhaps this is something that a future firmware update might address, as surely Nikon's powerful Xpeed 7 processor has the grunt to do this?

 The camera has a CFexpress card slot for its primary storage medium, and these fast cards are more than capable of keeping up with anything that the ZR can output.
 I was a little surprised that its secondary slot is of the microSD variety, which is not nearly as fast.
 Still, it's good enough for less data-hungry video resolutions, and at least the camera has a second card slot; Nikon has clearly learned a lesson from the backlash over the original Z7 and Z6 Z-series mirrorless cameras, which only sported a single slot.